![]() |

 If, what you really wish to do is make a contact, say so - and "CQ" is recommended.
 It is perfectly appropriate to make a short CQ to announce that you are looking for someone to talk to!
 It is true that some repeater operators don't like CQ's, but IRLP etiquette permits a short call like "This is W7XYZ calling CQ" to let others know that you are looking for a QSO.

-Listening to the repeater - the "Double-Dit" courtesy beep:
+How to tell if the transmission came from the internet link - the courtesy beep:

 Be responsible for your connections: